Summer Catalog: Plot

-Tom (Aziz Ansari) is tasked with taking the cover photo of the summer catalog, and convinces Ann (Rashida Jones) and Mark (Paul Schneider) to pose for photos at a community park.
+Tom is tasked with taking the cover photo of the summer catalog, and convinces Ann and Mark to pose for photos at a community park.
 Tom is repeatedly frustrated with Ann, who has a difficult time appearing happy.
 When the photos are finished, Ann agrees that she looks miserable and asks that the pictures not be used.
 Mark appears concerned that Ann's unhappiness is a reflection of their relationship.
 She insists everything is fine, but he is unconvinced.
-Meanwhile, April (Aubrey Plaza) and Andy (Chris Pratt) appear to be growing closer.
+Meanwhile, April and Andy appear to be growing closer.
 After helping Leslie set up her picnic, Andy asks whether April wants to get drinks after work, and she agrees.
-However, when they arrive at a bar, the bouncer (Mike Mauloff) easily notices April is underage, and her identification confirms she is 20.
+However, when they arrive at a bar, the bouncer easily notices April is underage, and her identification confirms she is 20.
 April tells Andy they can go to another bar, but Andy decides to go home instead, seemingly uncomfortable about their age difference.
 April is visibly disappointed, but does not convey it to Andy.
 Later, the summer catalogs arrive, with a photo on the cover of April and Andy appearing happy together at the picnic.

 Production

 "Summer Catalog" was written by Katie Dippold and directed by Ken Whittingham.
-The character Michael Tansley, one of the former parks directors, was played by guest actor by Michael Gross, best known for his role as Steven Keaton from Family Ties.
+The character Michael Tansley, one of the former parks directors, was played by guest actor Michael Gross, best known for his role as Steven Keaton from Family Ties.
 At the end of the episode, Leslie and Ron have dinner at J.J.'s Diner, an eatery previously featured in the first season episode "The Reporter".
 Although the exterior shots of the restaurant are the same, the interior set of the diner is a completely different one from the other episode.

 Shortly after the episode aired, a copy of the Pawnee Summer Catalog 2010 that was featured in the episode was made available for download on the official Parks and Recreation website.
 The map of Pawnee contained within the catalog is based on the map of central Christchurch, New Zealand.
 Within a week of the episode's original broadcast, two deleted scenes from "Summer Catalog" were made available on the official Parks and Recreation website.
 In the first, a two-minute clip, April and Andy flirt while walking along a trail to set up Leslie's picnic.
 When April complains about her feet hurting, Andy volunteers to give her a piggyback ride.
 Later, Leslie tries to write her summer catalog letter based on the picnic, but struggles due to how rude the four men acted.
 The second clip, which lasted two minutes and 15 seconds, includes further scenes of Tom leading Ann and Mark through a photo shoot at the park.
 Tom forces them to enter into unusual, avant-garde poses, and yells at young children who get in the way of the shot while playing.